What is Attention Deficit Hyperactivity Disorder (ADHD)?

 - Lacks attention to details.
 Easily distracted by unrelated thoughts or things.

 - Does not follow through on instructions.
-Fails to finish schoolwork, chores, or duties in the workplace.
+Fails to finish schoolwork, chores or other responsibilities.

 - Starts tasks but quickly loses focus.
 Gets easily distracted.

 - Has trouble with order.
-Work is messy and struggles with time management.
+Work is messy and they may struggle with time management.

 - Runs around or climbs in situations where it is inappropriate.
-In teens and adults, feelings of restlessness are often felt.
+In teens and adults, this might shift to feelings of restlessness.

 - Blurting out an answer before a question has been completed.
 Finishing other people’s sentences or speaking without waiting for a turn in conversation.

 The symptoms of ADHD may look like other medical conditions or behavior problems.
-Always talk to your child's doctor or mental health professional for a diagnosis.
+Always talk to your child's doctor or mental health professional to discuss symptoms.

 The exact cause of ADHD is unknown.
-Research shows a combination of genes and environmental factors play a role in the development of the condition.
-They include:
+Research shows a combination of genes (what a child is born with) and environment (things that happen to a child) play a role in whether someone develops ADHD.
+Risk factors that might make ADHD more likely include:

 - Cigarette smoking